kawgh1/project-mgmt-app-paging-and-sorting/README.md

 #### Spring Project Management App

-Based on project from Imtiaz Ahmad
+Based on project by Imtiaz Ahmad

+To view my live production site please visit: https://timelines-project-mgmt-app.herokuapp.com

 #### Things I added:
 - the Manager entity class and implementation to be more realistic to